microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Testing

 This JEP introduces a new JTreg test named `TestErgonomicsProfiles` under `test/hotspot/jtreg/gc/ergonomics`.
 The tests ensure the correct profile selection, as well as the expected GC selection and heap size `MaxRAMPercentage` allocations.

+## Risks and Assumptions
+Allocating too much memory for the process can cause the container to be killed.
+The `dedicated` profile, when active, will not override manually tuned settings.

 ## Dependencies